haitham/network_server/README.txt

 	Send <client name list> <server name list> <message>
 		Sends the given message to the clients matching the client name list on the given servers.
 		<message> should start on a new line and ends by a line containing only a period.
+	Neighbors <server name list>
+		Retreives the neighbors of each server in the server name list.
+	Forwarding <server name list>
+		Retreives the Routing table of each server in the server name list.

 ======